-Houlihan Lokey: Profits To Skyrocket With The Coming Bankruptcy Wave (NYSE:HLI)
+Summary

 The outperformance of HLI may seem like an anomaly to many, but the reason is very simple.
 Houlihan Lokey is, by far, the largest restructuring advisor in the world.
 It has been the advisor for 12 of the 15 largest bankruptcies over the past decade, including Lehman Brothers, Washington Mutual, Worldcom, General Motors (GM), Enron, and PG&E (PCG).

 This quarter, real GDP is expected to decline by 42% and the crisis has already led to the bankruptcy of numerous big names such as J.C.
-Penney (JCP), Frontier Communications (OTCPK:FTRCQ), and Diamond Offshore Drilling (OTCPK:DOFSQ).
+Penney (JCP), Frontier Communications (FTRCQ), and Diamond Offshore Drilling (DOFSQ).
 With corporate leverage at an all-time high with heavy concentrations in low-quality debt, it is likely bankruptcies will rise possibly higher than they had in 2008.

 Houlihan Lokey will be among the very few companies to gain from the economic fallout of the situation.
 Immediately, it may struggle as corporate finance revenue declines as operational efficiency due to work-from-home orders.
 Over the past twelve months, the company generated $180M in segment profit from corporate finance, a $107M profit from financial restructuring advisory (up 29% from the prior year), and a $35M profit from financial and valuation advisory.

 Importantly, Houlihan was not public during the last financial crisis, so we cannot know specifically how much they generated from restructuring.
-However, it has been the top bank for restructuring deals for years, above Goldman Sachs (NYSE:GS), JPMorgan (NYSE:JPM), and other more well-known firms.
+However, it has been the top bank for restructuring deals for years, above Goldman Sachs (GS), JPMorgan (JPM), and other more well-known firms.

 The company has managed to gain substantial market share and profits during a relatively poor period for financial restructuring.
 Since 2015 when the company went public, total U.S. commercial bankruptcies were over 60% below peak recession levels.
 See bankruptcies below: